dougsweetser/Q/docs/SR/problem_set_4.md

 ##  **Four-Vector Invariants**

-##  Baranger: Decay of a particle - timelike or spacelike?
+##  Baranger: Decay of a particle - time-like or space-like?

 Q: In event 1, an unstable particle is produced in the target of an accelerator.
 In event 2, this particle decays 5 meters away.
-Is the interval between these two events timelike or spacelike?
+Is the interval between these two events time-like or space-like?
 Why?

 A: The speed of the particle must be less than one, or x/t &lt; 1\.
 If event 1 is at the origin and event 2 has a spatial position of 5m, it must have a time